alexander-pick/shannon_modem_loader/README.md

 ===================================================
 ```

 The modem image is build with ARM RVCT as shown above.
 A mapping of the RVCT version to toolchain used [can be found here](https://developer.arm.com/documentation/ka005901/1-0?lang=en&rev=3).
 Build 422 as shown above maps to Keil MDK 5.22, RVCT/Arm Compiler version 5.06u4.
 This version of RCVT can be found on the [ARM website here](https://developer.arm.com/downloads/view/ACOMP5?entitled=true&term=rvct&revision=r5p6-04rel1).
 This loader will detect installed ARM legacy compilers on Linux and ask to set their includes as compiler options for further analysis.
+Furthermore, multiple premade FLIRT signatures to identify RVCT functions inside the binary are included.

 ## Cortex-R and Cortex-A